vladbatushkov/gateway/src/rest-service/readme.md

 - `Swashbuckle.AspNetCore` already pre-installed, check `TagsApi.csproj` file

+- We don't really need to worry about `https` in our tutorial

-- Cleanup https related stuff in `Program.cs` file to keep it simple
+- Cleanup https stuff in `Program.cs` file

 ```cs
 // Program.cs